MAIA MCDONALD

 For now, I’m freelance reporting and looking for other news outlets to work with.
 If you think that may be you and your newsroom, don’t hesitate to reach out to me!

-When I’m not reporting, I love exploring fashion (I’m a lover of pink, if you couldn’t already tell), reading about art, animation, video games, media, and Black culture, collecting knickknacks, vintage toys, and vinyl records, going to the movie theater with my sister, and art journaling.
+When I’m not reporting, I love: exploring fashion (I’m a lover of pink, if you couldn’t already tell); art; animation; video games; media and Black culture; collecting knick-knacks, vintage toys, and vinyl records; going to the movie theater; and art journaling.

-If you want to hear about my non-journalism interests and creative ventures, look out for my forthcoming project maia✮pink (maia.pink), where I’ll talk more about them!
+If you want to hear about my interests and creative ventures outside of journalism, look out for my forthcoming project maia✮pink (maia.pink), where I’ll talk more about them!

 Thanks for being here!